monkphin/Colour-Forge/README.md

 </details>

 ## Search
-The final option available to registered users on the nav bar not covered so far is the search box.
-This uses a dropdown box to minimise the amount of space it takes up on the navbar.
-This allows users to search for any recipe tags that may have been applied, displaying the results on a page much like the users My Recipes page or the Home Page, presenting the user with a list of paginated cards based on the search results.
-It also uses the search query as the title of the page to remind the user what they searched for.
+The final feature available to registered users on the navbar is the search box.
+To conserve space, the search functionality is integrated into a dropdown box, ensuring the navbar remains uncluttered.
+Users can seatch for recipes using recipe tags that may have been added to recipes and the results are rendered much like the users My Recipes page or the Home Page, presenting the user with a list of cards based on the search results.
+The search query is also presented as the title of the page, to remind users of their specific search terms.
 This gives the user a quick way of searching for recipes that may be useful for the project they're working on.
-Though it's predicated on good tag usage by all users across the site.
+However, its effectiveness relies on consistent and accurate tagging of recipes by all users.

 <details>
 <summary>Search</summary>